astropy/astropy-APEs/APE12.rst

 to the package template to ease use of the package template and to make it easy for other projects to customise the template for their users.

+This APE proposes major changes to the current layout of the package-template repository, potentially breaking existing user workflows, hence the APE.

 Detailed description
 --------------------